 APRECOM is committed to supporting people living with HIV or disabilities.

 Their provision for families affected by HIV includes weekly support groups for parents and clubs catering to the unique needs of children affected by HIV/AIDS.
-And young people over 15 are invited to join the Inshuti Nziza Troop who undertake several projects to serve their community.
+And young people over 15 are invited to join the Inshuti Nziza Troop; together, they gain advice on living with HIV, learn important life and vocational skills, and undertake several projects to serve their community.

 Alongside this, APRECOM is committed to mobilising local churches to be proactive in responding to HIV and to ensure that children in their communities are enabled to thrive.

 This work has expanded to include church-led support groups for disabled children and their families, and provision of training in disability awareness for church leaders.
 As an outcome of this training, seven churches in Bukora are now taking practical steps to welcome and empower children with disabilities.